Christ’s love will capture hearts, and Christ’s truth will renew minds.

 This was not just a property acquisition.
 It was a prophetic act.

-From this historic town-centre venue, we will worship God, serve our community and reach the world as we train leaders, plant churches, and send out missionaries.
+From this historic town-center venue, we will worship God, serve our community and reach the world as we train leaders, plant churches, and send out missionaries.

 We envision a sacred space, alive once again with passionate worship and gospel proclamation—not as a relic of the past, but as a launchpad for the future.